fluent/fluentd/GOVERNANCE.md

   - Metering
 - Be supported by 2/3 majority of organization

 The submission process starts as a Pull Request on Fluentd repository with the required information mentioned above.
+Once a project is accepted, it's considered a __CNCF sub-project under the umbrella of Fluentd__

 ## Code of Conduct